missing-user/missing-user.github.io/_portfolio/expdesign.md

 - "/images/design_dark.png"

 ---
 A bunch of tiny Websites where I explore some more radical design concepts and experimental methods.
-I'm especially proud of this [modern background animation](https://jurasic-park.de/design_experiments/background_animation) and how the prototype for a friends [animation portfolio](https://jurasic-park.de/design_experiments/scrollAnimation) turned out.
+I'm especially proud of this [modern background animation](https://jurasic-park.de/design_experiments/background_animation) and how the prototype for a friends [photography portfolio](https://jurasic-park.de/design_experiments/photography "Photography portfolio prototype") turned out.